DesenTao/baty.net-hugo/content/post/2019/how-my-editor-looks-is-important-to-me.md

 > “why should you ever care how your editor looks, unless you’re trying to win a screenshot competition?”

-In general, I agree, what my editor does and how it does it is what's most important.
-No one is ignoring
+In general, I agree.
+What my editor can do and how it does it is what's most important.

 But there's an easy answer to Vivak's question: I care about how my editor looks because _I stare at it all day_.
 How could I _not_ care deeply about how it looks?